Infant body found in submerged car in flooded West Virginia

 Officials called off school classes Friday in 10 counties in West Virginia.
 In Kanawha County, the state’s largest, school bus routes were changed or closed because of flooded roads.
 Gov. Jim Justice declared a state of emergency Thursday as the storms rolled through.

-In Lincoln County, floodwaters forced dozens of students to hunker down Thursday night in an impromptu slumber party.
+In Lincoln County, floodwaters forced about 170 students from three different schools to hunker down Thursday night in an impromptu slumber party.

 Schools in the county in the southern part of the state were dismissed two hours early on Thursday because of high water, which made many roads impassable.
 Parents who were able to drive to the schools were allowed to pick up their children, but many students were forced to stay put.

-“At this point, students are resting and tucked in for the night,” the school district said in a notice posted on its Facebook page and website shortly before midnight.

-Cots, blankets, pillows and other supplies were donated by members of the community, stores and churches, school officials said, and staff members stayed on site to supervise the students.
+Community members, stores and churches donated cots, blankets, pillows and other supplies and staff members stayed on site to supervise the students, school officials said.

-Photos on Lincoln County High School’s Facebook page showed students playing board games in the cafeteria.
-They watched a movie, and some students tossed a football and played basketball in the gymnasium.
+Photos on Lincoln County High School’s Facebook page showed students playing board games in the cafeteria at the school in Hamlin.
+They watched a movie and some tossed a football and played basketball in the gymnasium.
 Pizza, juice boxes and other donated foods were spread out across tables.

-“We are hopeful a safe window to transport students home will be available soon,” the school district said in an afternoon notice.
-“Meal preparation plans for dinner are in progress.
-We will share updates as conditions change.
-Thank you for your patience and understanding as we continue to focus on the safety of our students.”
+A similar situation played out among students from two elementary-middle schools in the county.

+“We just put our last students on buses to go home, so we’re waiting to get confirmation that we delivered all those students,” Lincoln County school Superintendent Jeffrey Kelley said by telephone Friday night.
+“We’ve got a bunch of great people who are committed to kids and doing the right thing.
+That makes these tough situations a lot easier.”

-In Kansas City, Kansas, doctors at the University of Kansas sent out a plea for the public to be careful after spending Thursday treating people who suffered broken wrists and even concussions from falling after a freezing drizzle lasting eight to 10 hours coated pavement across the area with a thin glaze of ice.
+In Kansas City, Kansas, doctors at the University of Kansas issued a public caution after spending Thursday treating people who suffered broken wrists and concussions from falling after a freezing drizzle lasting eight to 10 hours coated pavement across the area with a thin glaze of ice.

 Some parents had children in their arms when they tumbled, causing injuries to the youngsters, the hospital said in a news release.